makersacademy/CV/README.md

 </div>
 ---------

-An energetic and values-driven full stack developer recently graduated from Makers, a Developer Bootcamp in London.
+An energetic and values-driven full stack developer currently working at The Victoria and Albert Museum after graduating from Makers, a developer bootcamp in London.

 I am passionate about data and the ability to delve into databases to reveal stories about peoples lives.
-I want to build on my existing strengths and expertise as a technically astute analyst and plan to combine this with coding knowledge to enable me to design and create effective software solutions, ideally in a health or other socially responsible area.
+I want to build on my existing strengths and expertise as a technically astute analyst and plan to combine this with coding knowledge to enable me to design and create effective software solutions, ideally in a socially responsible area.

 I am also a qualified CIMA accountant and have previously held a number of Senior Finance roles within the NHS.
 I have extensive experience in technical healthcare roles, covering areas such as acute finance commissioning, income reporting, PbR, reference costing, SLR, patient level costing and financial planning.
-All my previous roles have had a strong technical slant and I have developed strong skills in VBA and tSQL that have fired my determination to develop other programming skills.
+All my previous roles have had a strong technical slant and I have developed strong skills in VBA and tSQL.

-I also have multiple interests such as ice-swimming and powerlifting that occupy me in my spare time - see [Hobbies and Interests](#hobbies-and-interests) for more details.
+I have multiple interests such as ice-swimming and powerlifting that occupy me in my spare time - see [Hobbies and Interests](#hobbies-and-interests) for more details.

-**Tech Skills :** Ruby, Javascript, Node.js, tSQL, HTML, CSS, MS Excel, VBA
+**Tech Skills :** Ruby, Ruby on Rails, Javascript, Node.js, tSQL, HTML, CSS, MS Excel, VBA

 ## Projects